apache/ozone/CONTRIBUTION.md

 ### False positive findbugs violation

 If you have __very good__ reasons, you can ignore any Fingbugs warning.
-Your good reason can be be persisted with the `@SuppressFBWarnings` annotation.
+Your good reason can be persisted with the `@SuppressFBWarnings` annotation.

 ```java
 @SuppressFBWarnings(value="AT_OPERATION_SEQUENCE_ON_CONCURRENT_ABSTRACTION",